-The Case for Repeal of the Punitive Government Pension Offset and the Windfall Elimination Provision
+The Case to Repeal the Punitive Government Pension Offset (GPO) and the Windfall Elimination Provision (WEP)

 Your benefits may be cut by many thousands of dollars even though you and/or your spouse have paid the required minimum or more in Social Security contributions.
 It is not uncommon to be penalized by both GPO and WEP.

 Spousal benefits (must be spouse for a minimum of 10 years) are penalized by the Government Pension Offset (GPO) when you begin to collect your pension from a “non-covered” public position.
 Because of the GPO:

 - Dependent spouses will probably lose all the benefits due them — a non-working spouse normally receives an SS payment equal to half that of the SS earner.

 - Widows/widowers will lose at least part of or, more often, all of the Social Security retirement.